-The Reg14 Consultation Draft Peterchurch NDP includes seven objectives which underpin an overarching vision and it is intended that these objectives will be delivered by 13 criteria based planning policies include four allocation policies.
+The Draft Peterchurch NDP includes seven objectives which underpin an overarching vision and it is intended that these objectives will be delivered by 13 criteria based planning policies include four allocation policies.
 Four alternative options have been tested.

 The environmental appraisal of the Peterchurch NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provides a review and analysis of the NDP.
-Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself together with the reassessment of amendment policies within the submission Peterchurch NDP.
+Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this environmental report and the Draft and Submission Plans together with the reassessment of the subsequent modification made during the examination.